 THE IOHIO IS EXTREMELY GRATEFUL FOR YOUR SUPPORT

-*Present the IOHIO website on its new platform
+*Present the revised IOHIO website in its new platform.

-*Continue to improve our normal activities: concerts, organ lessons, and presentations
+*Continue our ongoing activities: concerts, masses, presentations, organ maintenance, and lessons.

 Please consider making a donation to the IOHIO in order to keep us moving ahead, since your contributions are our main source of funding.
-Our expenses have increased considerably because of the travel costs of our field trips and payments to IOHIO assistants and a professional photographer during the organ visits.
+Our expenses have increased considerably because of the travel costs of our field trips: gasoline (steady at $4.40/gallon) and payments to IOHIO assistants during the organ visits.
 We encourage both past and first-time Friends of the IOHIO to support this unique cultural initiative.

 With all best wishes.

-We invite you to visit our Activities Page on this website for photos of our concerts and field trips.
-Our Facebook, Instagram, and Twitter accounts (Instituto de Órganos Históricos de Oaxaca) provide ongoing reports on our activities while the IOHIO YouTube channel provides links to all our concerts.
-Our social media networks, created and managed by organist Isaí Guzmán, have more than 7000 followers!
+We invite you to visit our Facebook and Instagram pages (Instituto de Órganos Históricos de Oaxaca) for updates on our activities and to listen to our concerts on the IOHIO YouTube channel.
+Our social media networks, created and managed by organist Isaí Guzmán, have nearly 8000 followers.